instaloader/instaloader/docs/contributing.rst

   opening a new issue.
 However, if unsure, please create a new issue.

-- State **how the bug can be reproduced**, i.e. how Instaloader was invoked when the problem occured (of course, you may anonymize profile names etc.).
+- State **how the bug can be reproduced**, i.e. how Instaloader was invoked when the problem occurred (of course, you may anonymize profile names etc.).

 - Include all **error messages and tracebacks** in the report.